Plant Sale begins Saturday, May 14, 2022 8am – 3pm

 or Venmo @ptflydisc (Paul Thompson)

-cash or checks (payable to “Cool Planet”) in bucket on site.
+cash or checks (payable to “Cool Planet”) on site.

 $5 each Heirloom Tomatoes (Amish Paste, Abe Lincoln, Cherokee Purple, Earliana, Federle, German Pink, Gold Medal, Hungarian Heart, Nyagous Black, Black Cherry, Blondköptchen – yellow cherry) and Green Tomatillos